Services & Pricing

 How it works: Tallen Sloane will visit your home once or twice a week to prepare an array of wholesome meals, snacks, mushroom broths, & herbal teas.
 She will shop, cook, and leave you with one week’s worth of meals and a sparkling clean kitchen!

-The rate for the week is $400.
+The rate for the week is $250.
 This includes groceries, mileage, cooking and clean up.
-It does not include: $50 initiation fee for glass tupperware & storage containers.
-There is an option for a dinner package for two for an additional $150 per week.
+It does not include: $50 one-time initiation fee for glass tupperware & storage containers.
+There is an option for a dinner package for two for an additional $100 per week.